brancz/kube-prometheus/README.md

 the instructions of [bootkube](https://github.com/kubernetes-incubator/bootkube) or [minikube](https://github.com/kubernetes/minikube).

+> Note that minikube hides some components like etcd so to see the extend of
+> this setup we recommend setting up a [local cluster using bootkube](https://github.com/kubernetes-incubator/bootkube/tree/master/hack/multi-node).

 etcd is an important component of a working Kubernetes cluster, but it's deployed outside of it.
 The monitoring setup below assumes that it is made visible from within the cluster through a headless Kubernetes service.